Stereo101/python-MidiToVirtualPianoMacro/README.md

 	The time will start at t=20, and immediately b will play, 5 beats will pass, then c AND d will be played at the same time

-	You can also place notes in clusters and all will be played at the same time aswell, but the program does not generate lists like this
+	You can also place notes in clusters and all will be played at the same time aswell.

 		20 hjk